Canon G7 X Mark II vs Sony RX10

 It is notable that the RX10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the RX10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
+Both the G7X Mark II and the RX10 have been discontinued, but can regularly be found used on eBay.
+The RX10 was replaced by the Sony RX10 II, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G7 X Mark II or the Sony RX10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.